-"Ice rink" means a frozen body of water, hardened chemicals, or both including, but not limited to, professional ice-skating rinks and those used by the general public for recreational purposes (RCW 70A.60.010).
+"Ice rink" means a frozen body of water, hardened chemicals, or both including, but not limited to, professional ice-skating rinks and those used by the general public for recreational purposes.

 "Industrial process refrigeration" means to cool or heat process streams at a specific location in manufacturing and other forms of industrial processes and applications such as chemical production, pharmaceutical, and petrochemical industries.
-This also includes appliances used in the generation of electricity and for large scale cooling of heat sources such as data centers and data servers.
+This also includes equipment used in the generation of electricity and for large scale cooling of heat sources such as data centers and data servers.
 Industrial process refrigeration not using a chiller is considered a type of refrigeration equipment.
 Industrial process refrigeration using a chiller is considered a type of other refrigeration application.
-Where one piece of refrigeration equipment is used for both industrial process refrigeration and other applications, it will be considered industrial process refrigeration if 50 percent or more of its operating capacity is used for industrial process refrigeration.
+Where a chiller is used for more than one application or end-use, the applicability of the prohibitions set forth in WAC 173-443-040 is determined by the application or end-use for which the majority of the operating capacity is used.
 "Integral skin polyurethane" means a self-skinning polyurethane foam including, but not limited to, that used in car steering wheels and dashboards.